Privacy Notices

 As a job applicant, consistent with the laws and regulations in which we operate and engage in application and recruitment processes, you may take advantage of certain privacy rights, such as to request access, correction, or deletion of your personal information.
 You may also have the right to appeal a denial of your privacy rights.

 As a resident of California, you may have certain rights concerning your personal information, as further explained below.
 To exercise your privacy rights (subject to limitations and exceptions under applicable law) regarding your data as an applicant to TransUnion, please submit a request by toll-free phone at 866-310-8783 or by email at privacy@transunion.com.
+If we return this information to you electronically, the information will be in a portable format, and to the extent that it is technically feasible, we will provide the information in a readily useable format that can be easily transferred to another entity.
 TransUnion does not sell or share applicant data, use it for automated decision-making, or use your data for cross-context behavioral advertising.
+The US State Privacy Rights and Submit an Opt-Out / Limitation Request rights pages apply to the services covered in the notices for Transunion LLC, TUI, TURSS, TRADS, and Marketing Solutions.
+If you use a consumer right using these links, you do not need to make consumer rights again for the other related services.
+When we act as a data controller, you may have certain privacy rights under applicable US state privacy laws.
+These may include the right to access, correct, or delete your personal information.
+You may also have the right to appeal if we deny your request.

 Explanation of Privacy Rights and Choices